Dionisiy/CA/site-structure-i.md

 Anchor elements use an _attribute_ to link users to websites.
 Attributes customize the behavior or appearance of HTML elements.
 Anchor elements use the `href` attribute, which specifies the webpage to link to.

 > ### **IMPORTANT**: Web addresses, such as`http://google.com`, have a technical name: _URL_.

+1. valid URL can be used for the value of the`href` attribute.

+2. The URL must be enclosed with quotation marks.

+3. Text between the `<a>` and `</a>` tags can be as few or as many words as you would like.